Laravel 10 - BotMan Chatbot

 aboutText: 'Start the conversation with Hi',

-introMessage: "WELCOME TO CODE SHOTCUT"
+introMessage: "WELCOME TO ALL ABOUT LARAVEL"

 };